Mandatory bicycle helmet laws

 The following story was published in the Edmonton Sun newspaper on July 12, 2003.

-Attempts to introduce a bike share scheme in Vancouver have been delayed until spring 2012, largely because of difficulties with British Columbia's mandatory bicycle helmet legislation.
-Read the working paper opinion of consultants to the World City Bikes forum in 2008 who strongly recommend that a bike share scheme in Vancouver should exempt users from the mandatory helmet laws.
+Attempts to introduce a bike share scheme in Vancouver were delayed until spring 2012, largely because of difficulties with British Columbia's mandatory bicycle helmet legislation.
+Read the working paper opinion of consultants to the World City Bikes forum in 2008 (PDF 526kb) who strongly recommend that a bike share scheme in Vancouver should exempt users from the mandatory helmet laws.
 For a full analysis of international bike share schemes, see Australian bike hire schemes fail because of helmet laws.

 In April 2013, the province of Manitoba enacted legislation enabling mandatory helmet laws for cyclists below the age of 18 from 1 May 2013.